cloudnative-pg/cloudnative-pg/docs/src/kubernetes_upgrade.md

 !!!
 Important
-    While CloudNativePG will continue supporting the node maintenance window, it is currently recommended to transition to direct control of pod disruption budgets, as explained earlier.
-This information is retained mainly for backward compatibility.
+    While CloudNativePG will continue supporting the node maintenance window, it is currently recommended to transition to direct control of pod disruption budgets, as explained in the previous section.
+This section is retained mainly for backward compatibility.

 Prior to release 1.23, CloudNativePG had just one declarative mechanism to manage Kubernetes upgrades when dealing with local storage: you had to temporarily put